crownstone/bluenet/docs/UART_PROTOCOL.md

 1     | [Result packet](../docs/PROTOCOL.md#result_packet) | Result of a control command.
 2     | [Service data with device type](../docs/SERVICE_DATA.md#service_data_header) | Service data of this Crownstone (unencrypted).
 3     | string | As requested via control command `UART message`.
+4     | [Presence change packet](#presence_change_packet) | Sent when the presence has changed.
+Note: a profile ID can be at multiple locations at the same time.
 102   | [Service data without device type](../docs/SERVICE_DATA.md#service_data_encrypted) | State of other Crownstones in the mesh (unencrypted).
 103   | [External state part 0](../docs/MESH_PROTOCOL.md#cs_mesh_model_msg_state_0_t) | Part of the state of other Crownstones in the mesh.
 104   | [External state part 1](../docs/MESH_PROTOCOL.md#cs_mesh_model_msg_state_1_t) | Part of the state of other Crownstones in the mesh.